 TIP #4: Don’t forget your camera (or to make sure your friends and family take theirs and with sufficiently-charged batteries).

 TIP #5: If you are a swimmer and have friends or family on dry land holding your towel and clothes, plan in advance where you’ll meet them as soon as you get out.
-With up to a couple of hundred swimmers and hundreds of friends and family supporters, the last thing you want when you’re freezing cold is to have to spend 5 to 10 minutes looking for your towel.
+With up to 200 swimmers and hundreds of friends and family supporters, the last thing you want when you’re freezing cold is to have to spend five to 10 minutes looking for your towel.

 TIP #6: Half a dozen penguin plunges and polar bear swims take place across the Lower Mainland each year.
 To find one close to your part of town click Metro Vancouver Polar Bear Swims.